dandycalla/InteractiveKelloggDiagrams/README.md

 *	Table 1.
-Determination of logK, this table presents the balanced reactions present and the coefficients of each equilibrium, Allows the calculation of the Delta G by the coefficient of each species using the IF function, and finally, the determination of the Delta G of each reaction Eq 9 and the log K (Eq 11)
+Determination of logK, this table presents the balanced reactions present and the coefficients of each equilibrium, Allows the calculation of the Delta G by the coefficient of each species using the IF function, and finally, the determination of the Delta G of each reaction Eq 9 and the log K (Eq 9)
 *	Table 2.
 The thermodynamic constants, heat capacity, enthalpy, entropy, and Gibbs free energy for the species in the system are presented in the system.
-The Cp is calculated with Eq 3, and the values of Delta H°(Eq 4), Delta S°(Eq 6), and Delta G°(Eq 8) for each species the value calculated in the "Calculations" Sheet is searched with the VLOOKUP function.
+The Cp is calculated with Eq 3, and the values for each species the value calculated in the "Calculations" Sheet is searched with the VLOOKUP function.
 *	Table 3.
 Intersection, the equilibria, and the intercept are presented as a function of logK.
 The VLOOKUP function will look up the logK values for equilibrium from Table 1.